anetamier/anetamier/README.md

 ### :computer: List of technologies

 My main programming languages is Python.
-I know classical machine learning methods (linear regression, gradient boosting, SVM, naive Bayesian e.g.).
+I learn classical machine learning methods.
 I like to solve interesting problems, including algorithmic ones.

 You can see set of mostly used technologies and libraries below: